enicasoldo/allthesmalltrips.life/_posts/2017-11-16-hiking-wicklow-mountains.md

 ![Sheep crossing road](/assets/images/sheeps-road.jpg)

 But my adventure began even before to arrive to the start point.
-As soon as we left behind the city, we started to drive along country roads crossed by sheep and goats and overflew by ravens, kestrels and merlins: it has been about two hours of rally aboard a city car!
+As soon as we left behind the city, we started to drive along country roads crossed by **sheep** and **goats** and overflew by **ravens**, **kestrels** and **merlins**: it has been about two hours of rally aboard a city car!

 ![Amazing fall](/assets/images/fall-climb.jpg)

 After we having parked our car, my real adventure began... in the most disastrous way ever!
-The first metres of the white route are the worst: it was all uphill while I was walking close to amazing falls and nice animals I couldn't enjoy because I was too busy keeping myself alive!
+The first metres of the white route are the worst: it was all uphill while I was walking close to amazing **falls** and nice animals I couldn't enjoy because I was too busy keeping myself alive!

 ![The Upper Lake](/assets/images/upper.jpg)

 Although scared by this bad starting, our path got well with some long flat trails or someone shorter to climb.
-Now I could finally appreciate the landscape: the Upper Lake from above is something amazing, it seems to me a huge volcano filled with water: like a postcard!
+Now I could finally appreciate the landscape: the **Upper Lake** from above is something amazing, it seems to me a huge volcano filled with water: like a postcard!

 ![Stags on our route](/assets/images/stags.jpg)

 Unfortunately, on mountains the weather changes very fast so, just after the "terrible" climb, it started to rain.
-Although it rained, once reached the highest point, I saw for the first time a stag few metres from me, looking at us and jumping.
+Although it rained, once reached the highest point, I saw for the first time a **stag** few metres from me, looking at us and jumping.
 It was so excited!

 ![Miners' building](/assets/images/mine.jpg)